 Ameren Missouri recovers the cost of fuel for electric generation and the cost of purchased power by adjusting rates as allowed through the FAC.
-The March 2017 MoPSC electric rate order approved Ameren Missouri's request for continued use of the FAC; however, the FAC excludes substantially all transmission revenues and charges.
+However, the FAC excludes substantially all transmission revenues and charges.
 Ameren Missouri is therefore exposed to transmission charges to the extent that they exceed transmission revenues.
+Ameren Illinois is required to purchase all of its expected power supply through procurement processes administered by the IPA.
+The cost of procured power can be affected by inflation.
 Ameren Illinois recovers power supply costs from electric customers by adjusting rates through a rider mechanism to accommodate changes in power prices.